ajite/ajite.github.io/_posts/2021-03-18-postgres-replication-behind-GFW.markdown

 1. One of the server is located in mainland China behind the GFW
 1. The other server is running on a managed database from a famous cloud provider outside China.

 The main issue is that our Chinese office often has trouble communicating with the network located outside the GFW.
 Sometimes the connection might drop or it will be just impossible to access our external cloud provider.
 China has strict regulation regarding the use of VPN/Proxy and it was important to abide the law.
-Hopefully we had a server in another office in a China-friendly environment (CN2).
+Fortunately we have a server in another office in a China-friendly environment (CN2).
 You can replicate this setup by renting a CN2 VPS outside mainland China.
 They are quite expensive but they work well.

 {:refdef: style="text-align: center;"}
 ![Simple server diagram](/assets/img/2021-03-18-diagram.png)